ftravers/datomic-tutorial/README.md

 Much more user friendly!

-Our query is a little boring, lets make a query that is more interesting that just "get all entities who have the `:user/email` field!
+Our query is a little boring, let's make a query that is more interesting that just "get all entities who have the `:user/email` field!

-Lets modify this query to only return people who are 21 and over.
+Let's modify this query to only return people who are 21 and over.
 Franklin, you aren't allowed to drink!

 To achieve this we use the following TWO where clauses: